acrookston/ACRCircleView/README.md

 # ACRCircleView

+A simple Swift UIView class using CAShapeLayer to create pie charts or circular progress bars.

 Just throwing this up temporarily.
-Theres' no Cocoapod yet but that will be added in time.
+There is no Cocoapod yet but that will be added in time.

 ## Example output